TrustGen/trustgen_docs/docs/index.md

 # Welcome to Trustgen Documentation

-Welcome to the official documentation for Trustgen.
+Welcome to the official documentation for TrustGen.
 This documentation site contains comprehensive guides and information about our projects and tools.

+## What's TrustGen

+Recognizing that current benchmarks focus narrowly on specific model categories and lack a dynamic nature, we introduce TrustGen, a comprehensive and adaptive benchmark for evaluating GenFMs across multiple dimensions of trustworthiness.

 ```
  _____  ____   _   _  ____  _____  ____  _____  _   _